mauLanarhodes/lol/README.md

-## **📌 Project Overview**
+## **Project Overview**

 This project is a **cross-component monitoring system** designed to log and analyze key types of activity on a Windows machine:

-1. **📋 Application Usage Tracker** – Records when users switch between apps, tracking how long each app is in focus.
+1. **Application Usage Tracker** – Records when users switch between apps, tracking how long each app is in focus.
-2. **🔍 File Tracker** – Monitors changes to files and folders (creation, modification, deletion, rename) in real time.
+2. **File Tracker** – Monitors changes to files and folders (creation, modification, deletion, rename) in real time.
-3. **⌨️ Input Summary Logger** – Counts keystrokes, mouse clicks, scrolls, and movements in aggregate (no raw keystrokes unless explicitly enabled).
+3. **Input Summary Logger** – Counts keystrokes, mouse clicks, scrolls, and movements in aggregate (no raw keystrokes unless explicitly enabled).
-4. **📊 Reporting Tools** – Command-line summary scripts that generate structured usage reports (app usage, file events, input activity), exportable to CSV/HTML for analysis.
+4. **Reporting Tools** – Command-line summary scripts that generate structured usage reports (app usage, file events, input activity), exportable to CSV/HTML for analysis.

 **All events** are sent to a **Flask-based logging backend** that writes them to a **tamper-evident audit log** stored in an SQLite database.
 Every entry is cryptographically chained using SHA-256 hashes, making it possible to verify that no logs have been altered.

 ---

-## **🎯 Project Goals**
+## **Project Goals**

 This system is designed to address **three key goals**:
-## 📊 System Architecture
+## System Architecture

 The diagram below illustrates the data flow between the **Monitors**, **Flask Backend**, and **Summary Reporting Tools**.